alt1f923/python_tutorial/topic one/README.md

   Here is an example of an Expression.
   (52 + 7  * 4) - 11
   You probably know exactly what an expression is now, just by looking at that, but indulge me for a moment, expressions are built up of **operands** and **operators**.
 Operands in this example being 52, 7, 4 and 11.
 The operators in this case are +, * and -.
 What it equals isn't really important, but if you figure it out, good for you.
   Operands can be anything that can represent a value, so if you have `x` that equals a number then that would be a valid operand.
-Operators are well, the symbols that denote what operation should be done to it's accompanying operands.
+Operators are the symbols that denote what operation should be done to it's accompanying operands.
 There are few of them, the ones I want to show you are:
  * `+` for addition
  * `-` for subtraction
  * `*` for multiplication
  * `/` for division
  * `//` for integer division (AKA floor division/rounding down to the closest lowest whole number)
  * `**` for exponentiation
  * `%` for modular arithmetic (AKA modulus/modulo/mod)
   You might have noticed that the first 4 are pretty simple, and they are.

   Here are some examples of these operations in use, feel free to play around with the python shell by writing some expressions yourself!